neophora/docs/api/GetTranscationByHashInHex.md

 # GetTransactionByHashInHex

-get transaction by hash in hex
+get transaction by hash (big endian) in hex

 ## Input